kgogol/MEV/FRP-template.md

 # Transaction Revert and MEV on L2s

-As Ethereum rollups gain adoption, the dynamics of Maximum Extractable Value (MEV) on Layer-2 (L2) blockchains are evolving, presenting new challenges and opportunities for arbitrageurs, liquidators, and sequencers.
-This study provides an empirical analysis of transaction revert rates and MEV strategies on rollups, addressing how low gas fees and mempool structures influence MEV extraction.
-We examine the effectiveness of spam-based strategies on L2s and introduce a theoretical model to assess their optimization under proposed revert protection mechanisms.
+As Ethereum rollups gain adoption, the dynamics of Maximum Extractable Value (MEV) on Layer-2 (L2) blockchains are evolving, creating new challenges and opportunities for arbitrageurs, liquidators, and sequencers.
+While L2 mempools are often encrypted and operate on a first-come, first-served basis, low gas fees make mempool spamming an attractive MEV extraction strategy.
+In this paper, we analyze the effectiveness of spam-based MEV strategies on L2s using empirical data from major rollups and DeFi protocols.
+Additionally, we introduce a theoretical model to evaluate how these strategies can be optimized with the revert protection mechanisms.

 ## Background and Problem Statement
 The evolution of MEV extraction has undergone significant transformations, beginning with Ethereum’s early days.
 The introduction of MEV Boost mechanisms, followed by Proposer-Builder Separation (PBS), marked a pivotal shift in how MEV was captured on Ethereum, and now, with the rise of rollups, layer-2 (L2) blockchains, history appears to be repeating itself.